Reviewing GigaCloud Technology (GCT) and Its Peers

-GigaCloud Technology (NASDAQ:GCT – Get Rating) is one of 54 public companies in the “Catalog & mail – order houses” industry, but how does it weigh in compared to its rivals?
-We will compare GigaCloud Technology to related companies based on the strength of its earnings, analyst recommendations, profitability, valuation, dividends, risk and institutional ownership.
+GigaCloud Technology (NASDAQ:GCT – Get Rating) is one of 54 publicly-traded companies in the “Catalog & mail – order houses” industry, but how does it weigh in compared to its rivals?
+We will compare GigaCloud Technology to related companies based on the strength of its earnings, risk, profitability, valuation, dividends, institutional ownership and analyst recommendations.

+This table compares GigaCloud Technology and its rivals top-line revenue, earnings per share (EPS) and valuation.

 |Sell Ratings